 The three principal grass varieties used in the Northeast are Kentucky bluegrass, fine fescues and perennial ryegrasses.
 Perennial ryegrass is not hardy enough to survive Maine winters but is sometimes added to grass mixtures because it starts growing quickly and offers cover to the other varieties before they get established.

 In areas receiving full sun, Kentucky bluegrass should make up at least 75 percent of the mix.
 This is because In areas receiving full sun, Kentucky bluegrass, which is best adapted to bright sunlight, should make up at least 75 percent of the mix.

 Fine-leaved fescues tolerate shade and should make up at least 65 percent of a shade mix.

 White clover, a legume, associates with bacteria that “fix” nitrogen from the atmosphere – i.e., they convert the abundant nitrogen gas in the atmosphere into a form plants can use.
 So adding white clover to a grass mix helps maintain soil fertility.
-Clover also stays green during moderate droughts and helps the lawn continue to look good then; and clover flowers support bees.
-Microclovers for lawns are also becoming more available.
+Clover also stays green during moderate droughts and helps the lawn continue to look good then.
+The clover flowers also support bees.

 A general mix for a partially shaded lawn is

 - 50 percent Kentucky bluegrass

 - 15 percent perennial ryegrass